Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Related Work

-The use of blockchain has been proposed as a gateway to ensuring data privacy and security in a wide variety of application areas \cite{ramanan2019baffle}.
-The authors in \cite{smartfac} build a lightweight, private blockchain paradigm for enhancing the security and privacy of IIoT driven manufacturing platforms.
-Further, the work done in \cite{zhou2019secure} provides a secure, private blockchain based approach for energy trading between electric vehicles and the grid.
+The use of blockchain has been proposed as a gateway to ensuring data privacy and security in a wide variety of application areas.
+A lightweight, private blockchain paradigm for enhancing the security and privacy of IIoT driven manufacturing platforms has been proposed in \cite{smartfac}.
+Further, \cite{zhou2019secure} provides a secure, permissioned blockchain based approach for energy trading between electric vehicles and the grid.
 Use of blockchain has been considered in power systems in numerous works in the recent past.
-Work done in \cite{BC_Resilient} talks about the use of blockchain to establish a decentralized, secure technique for transactive energy.
-The work done in \cite{enmg} proposes the use of the blockchain to handle and trace back energy losses in microgrids that incorporate PV nodes.
-Authors in \cite{fakebc} propose a blockchain based data protection scheme for smart meters as a mechanism to protect against false data injection.
+Blockchains have been proposed as a means to establish a decentralized, secure technique for transactive energy \cite{BC_Resilient} as well as to handle and trace back energy losses in microgrids that incorporate PV nodes \cite{enmg}.
 Blockchain driven approaches are also being considered as the perfect computational platforms for collaboratively detecting attacks and anomalies on a global scale with full data privacy \cite{bc_cids}.
 However, despite its immense potential, efforts exploring the use of the blockchain towards detecting globally coordinated replay attacks on power network ICSs largely remains understated.